microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

    <pre>Changed database context to 'testag'.
    (1 rows affected)</pre>

-5. Now you want to query the primary replica to see your data but also query secondary replicas to see if the changes were synchronized but also learn how to run read-only queries against secondary replicas, one of the benefits of using Availability Groups.
+5. Now you want to query the primary replica to see your data but also query secondary replicas to see if the changes were synchronized and also learn how to run read-only queries against secondary replicas, one of the benefits of using Availability Groups.

     In order to do this, you need to know the LoadBalancer of the primary replica and secondary replica.
-So far, you have been using script to connect to the primary replica.
+So far, you have been using scripts to connect to the primary replica.
 You created in the previous section a LoadBalancer for the secondary replicas.
-But, since there are two secondary replicas, which one will be chosen.
+But, since there are two secondary replicas, which one will be chosen?.
 That is the benefit of the LoadBalancer service.
 You can have multiple users connect to the secondary replica LoadBalancer and these connections will be balanced across available replicas.

     Consider the following T-SQL script you will use to query the data and to determine which SQL Server you are connected to